garrandall/popular-music-data/tracks/lights-out-peter-wolf.md

 Dance, dance, dance
 Radio of love
-Oooh, girl, in the dark
+Oh, girl, in the dark
 Shine on, love
-Oooh, girl, in the dark
+Oh, girl, in the dark
-Oooooh, aah baby
+Oh, ah baby
-Oooh, girl, in the dark
+Oh, girl, in the dark